PinkDiamond1/BinanceAPI/README.md

 ![alt text](https://i.imgur.com/m8TSfvO.png)  ![alt text](https://i.imgur.com/vWiofnw.png)

 Your Binance trading bot will be the trigger on the left.
-It will trigger this automation and pass a message to your phone notification or Google Drive thing on the right.
+It will trigger this automation and pass a message to your phone notification and Google Drive thing on the right.
 The Maker thing on the left generates a URL to which the API_Post_Stringify method can make a REST request.
+You'll need to copy/paste that URL (which is unique to you) into your python code.

 ![alt text](https://i.imgur.com/MssRmyy.png)  ![alt text](https://i.imgur.com/J5lRaCc.png)

 The notification and Google Drive things get configured such that the data from the Binance bot gets sent to them.

+This will get your feet wet with automating your trading experience.
+Binance has fast and detailed APIs that give you all the information you need to trade and automate your cryptocurrency exchange experience.